Hi folks, this is my personal academic page

 Ecological modelling, Volume 510, 2025.
 DOI: 10.1016/j.ecolmodel.2025.111355.

-Still under embargo, but the preprint PDF is available on request, so just drop me a message! - M. Schwartz, P. Ciais, E. Sean, A. de Truchis, C. Vega, N. Besic, I. Fayad, J.-P. Wigneron, S. Brood, A. Pelissier-Tanona, J. Pauls, G. Belouze, and Y. Xu,
+Postprint available (pdf) - M. Schwartz, P. Ciais, E. Sean, A. de Truchis, C. Vega, N. Besic, I. Fayad, J.-P. Wigneron, S. Brood, A. Pelissier-Tanona, J. Pauls, G. Belouze, and Y. Xu,

 “Retrieving yearly forest growth from satellite data: A deep learning based approach,”